benjamn/recast/README.md

 -----

-Though still under active development, Recast is ready for use with JavaScript today.
+Recast is ready for use with JavaScript today.
 There's nothing particularly JavaScript-specific about the ideas involved, but I write a lot of JS, and [a good parser](https://github.com/ariya/esprima/) was readily available.
 If these ideas gain sufficient traction in the JavaScript community, more languages will undoubtedly follow.